-“The local food sector in Maine is poised for incredible opportunity.
-The ‘growing edge’ is our metaphor for this time of change, when farms and food businesses are embracing risk, innovation and entrepreneurship in order to expand and drive the sector forward.
+“The local food sector in Maine is positioned for unprecedented growth.
+The ‘growing edge’ is our metaphor for this time of change, when farms, fishermen and food businesses are embracing risk, innovation and entrepreneurship in order to expand and drive the sector forward.
 At CEI, we listen to our clients and try to provide the advice and financing they need to scale up, effectively pushing that edge further out.”

 — Gray Harris, Senior Program Director, Natural Resource Sectors

-To view CEI’s Sustainable Agriculture and Food Systems brochure, click here.
+View CEI’s Sustainable Agriculture and Food Systems brochure here.